jasonrohrer/CastleDoctrine/documentation/Readme.txt

 1)  Moving your character:   Arrow keys or W A S D keys.

-    The same keys are used for panning around blueprints and panning the view during a tape replay (when the replay is paused and the shroud is off).
+    The same keys are used for panning the view during a tape replay (when the replay is paused and the shroud is off).

 2)  Selecting tile under mouse for placement (eyedropper):   Control-click